"Of chess it has been said that life is not long enough for it, but that is the fault of life, not chess."

 — William Ewert Napier (1881-1952)

 This article is about the game.
-See Chess for The Musical.Chess is a Turn Based Strategy tabletop board game, and is one of the most influential games in history.
+See Chess for The Musical.Chess is a Turn-Based Strategy tabletop board game, and is one of the most influential games in history.
 It is Older Than Feudalism at very least; it has more scholarship and study devoted to it than any other game, with only Go coming close; it contains more possible directions a match can go than there are atoms in the entire universe; and it hasa play named after it.The game of chess is thought to have originated in India, possibly as a teaching tool for educating royalty in the practice of leading an army.
 Its exact origins are Shrouded in Myth; at least one legend attributes the very first game of chess as a reenactment of an actual battle.
 Whatever its exact origins, the game quickly spread westward into Persia, and from there (with a little help from Islamic invaders) to the Middle East and Europe.
 The game as it exists now came into being in the 15th century, when the game was overhauled to increase the maneuverability of the pieces and reduce the amount of time it took to play a single game.
 The most notable changes were the Queen changing from being able only move one square at a time diagonally to being the strongest piece on the board, Pawns being able to move two squares on their first move, and Bishops now able to move any number of squares diagonally rather than being limited to exactly two (an incredible limitation which restricted it to only 8 squares on the whole board, even if it did leap over an intervening piece of either colour).Chess is played on a checkered board with 64 squares in an 8-by-8 arrangement.
 The initial setup is literally a Mirror Match; Black's setup is the reverse of White's, so that the respective Kings and Queens appear to be facing one another.
-(The simple mnemonic is that the Queen is fashionable and should always start on a square of her own color.)
+(The simple mnemonic is that the Queen is fashionable and "her dress matches her shoes", meaning she should always start on a square of her own color.)
 Another mnemonic is that Dames are set up on D squares (algebraic notation).
 The board is orientated so that both players have a white square at the bottom right of the board from their perspective ("white on the right") - getting this wrong is indicative of either a complete beginner in Real Life or a Critical Research Failure in media (unless depicting complete beginners).The King is the heart of the player's force.
 If he is ever in "check," a position in which he can be captured on the next turn, his player must take action to protect his King; it is literally against the rules to leave the King in check.
 He must either move the King out of the line of fire, interpose another piece between King and attacker, or capture the attacker.
 The King is also not allowed to move into or through check.
 This is how victories are accomplished in chess: you trap the opponent in a situation where his King is not only in check, but all the (otherwise legal) moves available to him result in him still being in check at end of turn.
 This situation is called "Checkmate" and the first player to lock down the opponent's King in this way wins the game.Pieces include:

 Pawns: Representing infantry, each player starts with eight of these, filling the entire second row forward from each side.
 They move one square forwards at a time, except for an optional two squares when moved for the first time; when capturing another piece, they must move one square diagonally forward to do so.
 Beginning players tend to write them off as useless and obstructive, but players of skill know they are one of the most critical parts of the game.
 If a pawn makes it all the way to the farthest row on the board, they're instantly upgraded into any other piece of their player's choosing apart from the king, usually a Queen. note Pawns' ability to become Queens is not their only strength—they are highly effective defenses as well, as the other player is very unlikely to sacrifice another piece to take one, almost regardless of context